Skip to main content

 Move & Copy

-Move & Copy is an in-app feature that allows you to move and/or copy media between folders in your account.
+Move & Copy is an in-app feature that lets you move or copy media between folders in your account.
 You can also move media to another account on which you are the Account Owner or Manager.
 Moving media between accounts will reset stats.

 N